tjvantoll/articles/kinvey-start/article.md

 > **TIP**: [Check out the Kinvey documentation](https://devcenter.kinvey.com) to learn about using Kinvey in other environments, such as in your web apps.

 Finally, on the next screen, copy your app key and app secret, and paste them somewhere convenient.
-(If do lose these keys, I’ll show you where to find them again later in this article.)
+(If you do lose these keys, I’ll show you where to find them again later in this article.)

 ![](app-keys.png)